iluwatar/java-design-patterns/converter/README.md

 Use the Converter Pattern in the following situations:

-* When you have types that logically correspond with each other and you need to convert entities between them.
+* When there are types that logically correspond with each other, and there is a need to convert between them.
-* When you want to provide different ways of types conversions depending on the context.
-* Whenever you introduce a DTO (Data transfer object), you will probably need to convert it into the domain equivalence.
+* In applications that interact with external systems or services that require data in a specific format.
+* For legacy systems integration where data models differ significantly from newer systems.
+* When aiming to encapsulate conversion logic to promote single responsibility and cleaner code.

+## Known Uses

+* Data Transfer Objects (DTOs) conversions in multi-layered applications.
+* Adapting third-party data structures or API responses to internal models.
+* ORM (Object-Relational Mapping) frameworks for mapping between database records and domain objects.
+* Microservices architecture for data exchange between different services.

+## Consequences

+Benefits:

+* Separation of Concerns: Encapsulates conversion logic in a single component, keeping the rest of the application unaware of the conversion details.
+* Reusability: Converter components can be reused across the application or even in different applications.
+* Flexibility: Makes it easy to add new conversions without impacting existing code, adhering to the [Open/Closed Principle](https://java-design-patterns.com/principles/#open-closed-principle).
+* Interoperability: Facilitates communication between different systems or application layers by translating data formats.

+Trade-offs:

+* Overhead: Introducing converters can add complexity and potential performance overhead, especially in systems with numerous data formats.
+* Duplication: There's a risk of duplicating model definitions if not carefully managed, leading to increased maintenance.

+## Related Patterns

+* [Adapter](https://java-design-patterns.com/patterns/adapter/): Similar in intent to adapting interfaces, but Converter focuses on data models.
+* [Facade](https://java-design-patterns.com/patterns/facade/): Provides a simplified interface to a complex system, which might involve data conversion.
+* [Strategy](https://java-design-patterns.com/patterns/strategy/): Converters can use different strategies for conversion, especially when multiple formats are involved.

 ## Credits